 How often should I check on my wine collection?

-Conduct quarterly reviews to check bottle conditions, update drinking windows, rotate stock, and ensure stable storage conditions.
+Conduct quarterly reviews to check bottle conditions, update drinking windows, rotate stock, and make sure storage conditions remain stable.
 This prevents wines from aging past their peak and catches problems early.

 Can I use a regular refrigerator to store wine?